 ENERGY UNITS - SIMPLIFYING THE CALORIES

-We want to get your feedback with the prototype.
-We are mainly interested in flavors, as we want to add quite a few new flavors, but we are limited by the “naturalness” of the additives.
-Natural additives mean either poorer solubility or perishability, so we want to choose only those that do not destroy the functional design of the isotonic.
-We will be very happy to receive any suggestions, praise or criticism, and we will take all the findings into account when launching the final versions of the drink.
-Isotonic drink is primarily a product of our passion for sports and therefore its ultimate goal is just that - to maintain and improve your health and results, but is nonetheless a testament to our passion for sports.
+We will be very happy to receive any suggestions, praise, or criticism, and we will take all your feedback into account when launching the next version of the drink.
+The isotonic drink Ndure is primarily a product of our passion for sports and therefore its ultimate goal is just that - to maintain and improve your health and results.